henrykim-projects/henrykim-projects/README.md

 <h1>Hi!
-I'm Henry, an IT professional based in New York.
+I'm Henry, an IT professional based in Brooklyn, New York.
   Here is my portfolio highlighting technology I use day-to-day.

 <h2>👨‍💻 IT and Software Development Projects:</h2>